jmmnyc/jekyll-now/_posts/2019-02-12-TidyTuesday.md

 I'll keep this one short.

 I've finally decided to take the plunge on #TidyTuesday.
-For those new to the concept it is an project by the R4DS (R for Data Science) learning community for learners and practitioners to hone their R skills and more specifically the packages in the tidyverse (dplyr, tidyr, and ggplot to name a few).
+For those new to the concept tidytuesday is a project by the R4DS (R for Data Science) learning community designed for learners and practitioners to hone their R skills, specifically the packages in the tidyverse (dplyr, tidyr, and ggplot to name a few).
 If you would like to get a little more acquinted please visit their site [here](https://github.com/rfordatascience/tidytuesday).

 The 2019-02-05 data set is centered around the House Pricing Index.
 Although 3 data sets were provided I focused on the `state_hpi` data set.
 I wanted to find out the trend between my current home state of New Jersey against the National (US) average.